karmab/kcli/doc/index.rst

    environments when you share the same user
 -  imagerepository (Optional).
 A Glance image provider repository to use to retrieve images.
 Defaults to ``ovirt-image-repository``.
+-  ignitionhook Defaults to False.
+Whether to inject ignition data for rhcos/fcos vms by using the custom property ignitiondata, which requires the ignition hook to be installed on ovirt server side.
+   Useful for environments which lack support for ignition through cloudinit (that is, older than ovirt 4.3.4)

 Note that pool in Ovirt context refers to storage domain.